inkstitch/inkstitch/collections/_docs/en/004-013-visualize.md

 ## Stitch Plan Preview

-Run `Extensions > Ink/Stitch > Visualize and Export > Stitch Plan Preview`.
-This will insert the stitch plan directly into your document to the right side of your canvas.
+Run `Extensions > Ink/Stitch > Visualize and Export > Stitch Plan Preview...`.
+This will insert the stitch plan directly into your document.
-You can inspect it from there and delete it afterwards.
+You can inspect it from there and delete it with `Ctrl+Z` afterwards.

+You have the following display options:
+* **Move stitch plan beside the canvas** Displays the preview on the right side of the canvas.
+If not enabled, the stitch plan will be placed on top of your design.
+In that case you may want to update your design visibility to eather hidden or lower opacity.
+* **Display layer visibility** defines the visibility of the original design layer.
+  * **unchanged** leave it as is
+  * **hidden** hide the original design
+  * **lower opacity** display original design with lower opacity
+* **Needle points** displays needle points if enabled

+{% include folder-galleries path="stitch-plan/" captions="1:Stitch plan beside canvas;2:Layer visibility set to hidden;3:Layer visibility set to lower opacity;4:Needle points enabled | disabled" caption="<i>Example image from [OpenClipart](https://openclipart.org/detail/334596)</i>" %}